bethouxa/topo2stl/Readme.md

 -a max_altitude, --max-altitude max_altitude
     Forces a maximum altitude for the purposes of scaling the image Default is 4500 because the developer is French and has never seen a mountain taller than ~4410m.

+-e, --mark-files
+    Mark the edges of individual input files and displays the original filename in the output image
 ```

 ## Output images information